COMMENTS ON EXTRACTS FROM GAZETTE

-- Creating an ecosystem for barrier-free trade is desirable as it can potentially be beneficial for farmers, traders, and consumers; this is why most economists, scientists and others have supported the new farm laws.
+- Creating an ecosystem for barrier-free trade is desirable as it can potentially improve market efficiencies and benefit farmers, traders, and consumers.
+This is why most economists, scientists and others have given general support to new farm laws.

-- The implicit assumption in the Act is that the new trade-ecosystem, while easing free trade, will also ensure fair and just, trade and ‘remunerative prices’ to farmers.
-In its present form, the Act does not include specific provisions for price discovery to ensure remunerative prices.
-It is just assumed that farmers will receive remunerative price
+- The implicit assumption in the Act is that the new trade-ecosystem, trade will not only be free but also fair and just, and ensure ‘remunerative prices’ to farmers.
+In its present form, the Act does not include specific provisions for price discovery to be fair and remunerative to farmers.
+It is just assumed that farmers will receive remunerative price.

 - The Act appears to balance the terms of trade relatively fairly between Producer Organizations and Traders, as the former may have the capacities to bargain for remunerative prices.
 But, some Statements in the Act cause concern that the terms of trade can potentially make individual farmers (particularly small and medium farmers) even more vulnerable than in the traditional system by legitimizing the existing shortcomings and vulnerabilities in the terms of trade in the present APMC system.

-- By this Act, Traders will have no incentive or need to trade within APMC market yards as they can freely trade in the ‘trade area’ as defined in the Act (namely, outside APMC physical boundaries), without stringent authentication/license and some level of statutory third party authentication/license to trade, or price protection and payment assurance that APMCs provide.
+- By this Act, Traders will have no incentive or need to trade within APMC market yards as they can freely trade in the ‘trade area’ as defined in the Act (namely, outside APMC market yard physical boundaries), without any form of statutory third party authentication/license to trade, or price protection and payment assurance to farmers that APMCs provide.
 Individual small and medium farmers can become even more vulnerable as they lose whatever limited institutional statutory protection they have in APMCs in price discovery and payment guarantees.

-- The grievance redress mechanism enunciated in the Act also places individual small and medium farmers in a vulnerable position by denying basic citizenship rights of access to courts for justice, imposing heavy penalties for non-compliance, and statutorily indemnifying all government and ‘any other’ persons involved in the trade processes.
+- The grievance redress mechanism enunciated in the Act is inequitable as it places individual small and medium farmers in a more vulnerable position by imposing heavy penalties for non-compliance and denying them basic citizenship rights of access to courts for justice, while statutorily indemnifying all government officials and ‘any other’ persons involved in the trade processes.

-- An additional worry is that when international commodity prices are lower than domestic prices (which is the case for the past several years for major commodities) the terms of trade can be even more weighted against the individual small farmer.
+- An additional worry is that when international commodity prices are lower than domestic prices (which is the case for the past several years for major commodities) the terms of trade can be even more weighted against the individual small farmer without state protection.
 This is particularly significant in the context of the new changes to Essential Commodities Act (Farm law 3) .